Biden says Buttigieg 'stole' his U.S. healthcare plan

 "What would you have done to me?
 You'd have torn my ears off," he said.

-A spokeswoman for Buttigieg's campaign did not immediately respond to a request for comment.
+A spokesman for Buttigieg's campaign declined to comment but pointed to statements by Buttigieg about "Medicare for all who want it" that pre-date Biden's current presidential campaign.

-Biden was in Iowa for eight straight days of campaigning to thwart a slide in the polls that has benefited Buttigieg, who leaped into first place in some recent surveys there.
+Biden was in Iowa for eight straight days of campaigning to thwart a slide in public opinion polls that has benefited Buttigieg, who leaped into first place in some recent surveys there.
 The Iowa caucus on Feb.
-3 will be the Democrats'
+3 will be Democrats' first nominating contest.

 Polls show U.S. Senators Bernie Sanders and Elizabeth Warren are also in the running in Iowa.
 Both are pushing for a government-backed Medicare for All system that would provide federal health insurance coverage for all Americans based on the government-run Medicare program for Americans 65 and older.